austinv11/Introverted/PROTOCOL.md

 ## General network format
 All packets are prefixed with the current version number (1 byte).
 This allows for data compatibility verification.
 Next is an opcode (1 byte), this can either be a cross platform reserved protocol op or it can be a platform specific opcode.
-After the op code is the payload which is dependent on the op type.
+After the op code is  a 4 byte length header which represents an integer describing the length of the raw payload.
+And the final bytes represent the payload which is dependent on the op type.

 ## Network flow
 A client can search for running servers by sending a `DISCOVERY` op to all ports and waiting